 Tips and Strategies

-We understand that everyone has a preferred learning method and unique concerns posed by the coronavirus pandemic.
-Still, the move from in-person classes to remote learning means you need to develop new approaches to stay engaged and participate actively in your courses.
-To help you discover strategies for adapting to an online instructional environment, we have created this page that lists tips and resources from BPH and the UC Berkeley campus.
+To help you discover strategies for adapting to a new instructional environment, we have created this page that lists tips and resources from BPH and the UC Berkeley campus.
 We want to ensure you find the support you need and consider strategies that will help you endure changes in your academic life.

 The most important strategy to succeed in any academic environment is to prioritize your health.
 During uncertain times as these, anxiety and stress can inhibit your ability to learn and participate in your courses.
 The links below can help you find relevant mental health resources: